 - We actually NEED sun exposure to get adequate vitamin D & critical photoproducts

-Originally, decades ago, “screens” only protected against UVA, but they are now required to offer some UVA and UVB protection.
-This is where the term “broad-spectrum” came from – it was the alternative to sunblock that still indicated protection against both UVA and UVB rays.
+All sunscreens are now required to offer some protection from both UVA and UVB.
+This is where the term “broad-spectrum” came from – it's really an alternative to the term “sunblock” that still indicates protection against both types of rays (but not necessarily using zinc).

 The CRAZY reason you should use a zinc-based STICK

 The number one mistake people make when choosing safer sunscreen is that they don’t realize when the ingredients have SEPARATED.

 With some sunscreen lotions, zinc – the key ingredient – can separate from the rest of the ingredients, lessening the sun protection.